openhwgroup/openhwgroup.org/content/working-groups/_index.md

 ## Working Group Calls

-All the OpenHW Group Working Calls are managed through a single shared Google calendar.
+All the OpenHW Group [Working Group Calls](https://calendar.google.com/calendar/u/0/r?cid=meetings@openhwgroup.org) are managed through a single shared Google calendar.

 You can find a web version of this shared calendar below.